Windows 7 Forums

 1. Unlock the taskbar.

-2. Right click on a empty space on the taskbar and click on Toolbars and New toolbar. (see screenshot below)
+2. Right click or swipe down on an empty space on the taskbar, and click/tap on Toolbars and New toolbar. (see screenshot below)

 Taskbar - Pin or Unpin a Folder-step2.jpg

-3. Navigate to the folder (ex: C:\Users\(user-name)\My Music) and select it, then click on the Select Folder button. (see screenshot below)
+3. Navigate to the folder (ex: C:\Users\(user-name)\My Music) and select it, then click/tap on the Select Folder button. (see screenshot below)

 Taskbar - Pin or Unpin a Folder-step3.jpg

-4. Right click on the dotted lines, then uncheck Show Title by clicking on it. (see screenshot below)
+4. Right click or swipe down on the dotted lines, then uncheck Show Title by clicking on it. (see screenshot below)

 NOTE: If you leave Show Title checked, then the icon of the selected folder (step 3) will not show, and only the folder name would.